Sawyer-Powell/Amble/README.md

 Amble is an omnitool for your data, collecting information into a unified format, and providing powerful interfaces to program, view and manipulate that information.

-Amble is designed to function as a database, a note taking system, and a spreadsheet.
 A squishy, extendable, and programmable hub for your data.

 Amble is designed to work well for individuals and small businesses that want a central way to manage fragmented data.
 One that provides convenience without